Saurabhvsharma/ypg2yui3/digital-clock-4.md

 That is the easy part.
 Now let us update our module.
-After we define our modules core we then include a version number (e.g. 0.0.4) and a configuration options object including the required list of modules we need to run.
+After we define our modules core we then include a version number (e.g. 0.0.4) and a configuration object including the required list of modules we need to run.

 [digital-clock-4.js](digital-clock-4.js)
 ```JavaScript